 It is not known if persons corresponding to Mr. Ahmuty in Calcutta was appointed at Madras and Bombay.
 And, no corresponding handstamps as in Calcutta was ever issued in Madras or Bombay; at least we haven’t yet seen one.

 Now let’s analyse the handstamp closely.
 The word ‘No.’ on the first line indicates that the intention was to number individual letters for record keeping purposes.
 However, none of the existing copies have any manuscript number filled in against it.

 Second, ‘Oz.
 D’ denotes ounces and pennyweights; 20 pennyweights being equal to a troy ounce and 18.23 to an avoirdupois ounce.

 As per the Research Group led by Col. C. N. M. Blair which resulted in the India Study Circle’s publication, India-U.K. Mails, there are two interpretations for ‘B.P.
 Sa.Rs.’
 One being ‘Bearing Postage Sicca Rupees’ and the other being ‘Bengal Postage Sicca Rupees’.
 If, as we have seen from the aforementioned order, ship letter charges were supposed to be collected in advance, the former would not make sense.

-Most examples of the stamp do not have any manuscript markings inside.
-However, some do have numbers.
-For example, an in the Michael Manning Sale of 2015 had a ‘3’ inserted (Figure 5); and I know of two other examples, one with a ‘5’ and another with, what seems to be, a ‘1/1’.
+Most examples of the stamp don’t have any manuscript markings inside.
+However, some do have numbers; one in the Michael Manning Sale of 2015 had a ‘3’ (Figure 5), one in the collection of someone I know has a ‘5’, and yet another has a ‘1/1’.